AKSoo/gitbook/text/21_Maintaining_Git.md

 try to fix it as soon as possible.

-To delete any file (large, sensitive, etc.) completely from the repository, you you may need to modify the history by deleting the file from every commit that contains it:
+To delete any file (large, sensitive, etc.) completely from the repository, you may need to modify the history by deleting the file from every commit that contains it:

 1. Since small mistakes rewriting Git history can corrupt your version control,